exercism/elixir-test-runner/how-this-works.md

 It leverages the `mix test` formatter option, where an alternate to ExUnit's `CLIFormatter` can be specified.
 The alternate formatter is compiled, then inserted into the compiled submission's compiled beam files so that at run-time it can be loaded as a dependency.

 The formatter is based on the ExUnit's [formatter specification](https://hexdocs.pm/ex_unit/1.7.0/ExUnit.Formatter.html).
 It is, itself, an instance of a GenServer running under the ExUnit supervisor listening for events to then log.
-When the suite completes, it then outputs the log to a formatted JSON specified by the System ENV `JSON_REPORT_FILE` (`results.json` by default) to the directory specifed by `JSON_REPORT_DIR` (`Mix.Project.app_path()` by default).
+When the suite completes, it then outputs the log to a formatted JSON specified by the System ENV `JSON_REPORT_FILE` (`results.json` by default) to the directory specified by `JSON_REPORT_DIR` (`Mix.Project.app_path()` by default).

 Other options supported by the formatter via System ENV